Thiago-Brito/Desafio-Tunts.Rocks-2024/README.md

 3. **Google Credentials**: You'll need Google credentials to access the Google Sheets API.
 Follow the instructions [here](https://developers.google.com/workspace/guides/create-credentials) to obtain the credentials (JSON file) and download the `client_secret.json` file.

-4. **Spreadsheet ID and Scope**: Have the ID of the Google Sheets spreadsheet you want to modify handy.
-Also, ensure that the Google Sheets API scope is set up correctly in the project.
+4. **Spreadsheet ID and Scope**: Make sure you have the ID of the Google Sheets spreadsheet you want to modify handy.
+Additionally, ensure that the Google Sheets API scope is correctly configured in your project.

+   You can find the Google Sheets spreadsheet [here](https://docs.google.com/spreadsheets/d/1bsGdEYP7TZSX1Deb99do54yzN4rjDW0VzFEHCseRwYk/edit?usp=sharing).

 ## Running the Script
 1. **Download the Code**: Download the provided Python code.